Skip to content

 Basking Shark

-Location: West Coast, most common Inner Hebrides
+Location: West Coast (most common Inner Hebrides)

 When to see: May-September

-Size: Up to 12m in length
+Length: Up to 12m

-Stretching to 12 meters in length the basking shark is the second largest fish in our oceans.
-In Scotland Basking Sharks can be found most commonly off the west coast and in the Inner Hebrides.
+Stretching to 12 meters in length, the basking shark is the second-largest fish in our oceans.
+In Scotland, basking sharks can be found most commonly off the west coast and in the Inner Hebrides.

 Red Deer

-Location: Scottish Highlands - Common throughout upland forests and moorland
+Location: Scottish Highlands (common throughout upland forests and moorland)

-Size: 100-340kg
+Weight: 100-340kg

 It is advised to check the Outdoor Access Code before heading out and take into consideration the stag stalking season from the 1st July – 20th October.